llfbandit/immutable_model/immutable_model_gen/README.md

 The code generator will provide error messages if it detects mutable collections.

-After this, __with your linter__ fix deprecated mutable operations (add, remove, ...) in your code base if any.
+If you're migrating from another tool: __with your linter__ fix deprecated mutable operations (add, remove, ...) in your code base if any.

 ⚠️ __Warning__ ⚠️